deanmoses/tacocat-gallery-backbone2/README.md

 `grunt build` - *compiles production version and sticks in [project root/]dist/*

-ftp the distribution files at `[project root]dist/*` to `tacocat.com/p/`  - if you want it someplace else, you'll have change a few things.
+copy the distribution files at `[project root]dist/*` to `tacocat.com/p/`  - Use rsync or FTP.
+Should set it up as a git subtree deployment some day.
+If you want it someplace else, you'll have change a few things.
 Here's an incomplete list:
 * change a variable in `app/scripts/firsts.js`
 * the URL rewriting code in `apps/scripts/main.js`